Bypassing memory safety mechanisms through speculative control flow hijacks: Disclosure

 \section{Disclosure}

 We submitted the PoC exploits and our findings to the Go security team on November 22nd, 2019.
-As a result of our notification, the Go security team is considering deploying hardening measures (index masking and retpoline) for the next release cycle (Go 1.15 due for August 2020).
+As a result of our notification, the Go security team has deployed hardening measures (index masking and retpoline) which were released in Go 1.15.